March 2013 United Kingdom winter storm

-The March 2013 United Kingdom winter storm was an exceptional weather event that took place in the United Kingdom and Ireland on the night of 22–23 March 2013.
+A winter storm took place in the United Kingdom and Ireland on the night of 22–23 March 2013.
 Described as 'the worst snowfall for 30 years', the event brought chaos to many parts of Northern England, Northern Wales, Northern Ireland and Scotland.
 The worst places affected were North West England, North East Wales and Northern Ireland.
 Also accompanying the snow were very strong winds and very cold weather.
 At least two deaths were reported.

-Meteorological History
+Meteorological history

 The storm formed late on 15 March just off the coast of Newfoundland as a result of the Fujiwhara effect.
 It remained intertwined with another area of low pressure that sat over the far north of Canada until the 18th, when the low dissipated.
 The cyclone split into two, also on the 18th, with the cyclone to the north dissipating only hours after forming.
 The storm then underwent explosive cyclogenesis, falling from 1000 mbar at 18:00 on 18 March to 985 mbar by 12:00 the next day.
 The storm then gathered momentum and moved into the central North Atlantic by 18:00 on the 20th, as well as rapidly increasing in size.
 The low continued to move westward on the 21st, being about 500 miles off the south west coast of Ireland by 18:00.
 It also further increased in size, extending its influence from southern Portugal to just south of Greenland.

 The weather fronts produced heavy rain over the far south west of the British Isles, but heavy snow to places further north over the 22nd and 23rd.
 However, it ultimately was weakened by the intense anticyclone block to the north.
 The storm weakened further on the 25th and was incorporated into a stronger area of low pressure, centred off the coast of Newfoundland.